petershin/liferay-learn/docs/courses/latest/en/web-site-manager/site-templates/creating-a-new-site.md

    ![Create a new site based on the site template you created.](./creating-a-new-site/images/03.png)

 Your new site is generated and you can use all the resources created within the Site Template or create new elements for your site!
+Repeat the same process and create the B2B site as well.

 Try it.
 Don't forget to apply the Dialect theme to your new site as it is created using the Classic theme.
 This way you can maintain your standard site appearance.